 Read More: What Should A Baby Wear Under A Sleep Sack?

 3. Move Bedtime Earlier

 Managing nap transitions can be challenging for parents.
-One successful strategy is to move bedtime earlier after a skipped nap.
+One successful strategy is to take longer naps or move bedtime earlier after a skipped nap.
 This adjustment can help young ones fall asleep more easily, allowing both toddlers and their parents to get an earlier start on the day.
 It also helps maintain consistent sleeping habits over time by making up for lost naps due to irregular schedules or missed naps due to travel.
 While this strategy can’t eliminate nap transitions, it is an effective tool in helping manage them.

 Tips For Good Naps For Babies

 Here are some tips for good naps for babies.